pilotmoon/PopClip-Extensions/README.md

 #### TypeScript

 When looking at the extensions in this repo I have made, you will see `.ts` files.
 These are [TypeScript](https://www.typescriptlang.org/) source code, which compiles down to JavaScript.
-I prefer to use TS than raw JS as it helps me to write correct code.
+I prefer to use TS than raw JS as it helps me to write correct code, aided by the TypeScript definitions file [popclip.d.ts](/popclip.d.ts).

+#### JavaScript reference

+There are loads of JavaScript references out there, but the one I use and recommend is [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference).

 ## Meanings of particular fields